Unleash/unleash-flutter-sdk/README.md

 ---

-💡 **TIP**: As a client-side SDK, this SDK requires you to connect to either an Unleash proxy or to the Unleash front-end API.
+💡 **TIP**: As a Frontend SDK, this SDK requires you to connect to either Unleash Edge or to Unleash Frontend API.
 Refer to the [connection options section](#connection-options) for more information.

 ---